 The Schechter Institute for Jewish Studies sponsored a special conference on Jewish Education in Israel and the Diaspora Tuesday.

-The conference featured a special panel on Prof. Walter Ackerman’s recently published book “Jewish Education – For What? and Other Essays”, which includes a collection of articles dealing with Jewish education in Israel and the Diaspora.
+The conference featured a special panel on Prof. Walter Ackerman’s recently published book “Jewish Education – For What? and Other Essays”, which includes a collection of articles dealing with Jewish teaching in Israel and the Diaspora.

 Among the researchers who took part in the conference were Dr. Brenda Bacon from the Schechter Institute of Jewish Studies and Prof. Hanan Alexander of the University of Haifa.

 Dr. Bacon, one of the book’s editors, explained its importance: “The largest centers of Jewish populations today are in Israel and the US even though these are two very different populations dealing with different social issues, they share educational challenges.

 “The work done in the field of Jewish education in both countries is significant and provides a model for research in Jewish education in other Jewish communities as well.”

 Dr. Ari Ackerman, of the Schechter Institute’s Jewish Education Center and co-editor of the book, added that Ackerman’s work has laid the foundation for academic research in the field of education, which is a relatively new field in academia.